ibm-js/delite/docs/template.md

 The AST format (the JSON shown above) is custom-designed.
 The alternative was to use [JSONML](http://www.ibm.com/developerworks/library/x-jsonml/#c7).
-It's a slightly terser syntax (which would be important if we are sending templates over the wire), but I worry slightly that it's hard to insert new features into that syntax like:
+It's a slightly terser syntax (which would be important if we are sending templates over the wire), but I worry slightly that it's hard to insert new features into that syntax like marking which properties need to track changes, vs. which properties can just be read when the template is initially instantiated

-* data-dojo-attach-point
-* marking which properties need to track changes, vs. which properties can just be read when the template is initially instantiated

 ## Notes on template compilation